 Make sure you're adding closed captioning to your videos!

-Pro Tip: When you close or navigate away from a lesson where video content is playing, your progress is automatically bookmarked.
-Press Play the next time you navigate to the lesson to resume.
-Please note, for legacy video lessons only, you'll need to press pause prior to closing the lesson for this to work as intended.
+When a learner closes or navigates away from a lesson where video content is playing, their progress is automatically bookmarked.
+They just have to press Play the next time they navigate to the lesson to resume.
+Please note, for legacy video lessons only, the learner needs to press pause prior to closing the lesson for this to work as intended.

 We recommend recording narration directly in Rise 360 or importing high-quality audio files.
 Rise 360 optimizes them for broadcasting without sacrificing sound quality, maintaining stereo tracks and creating two mono tracks if the original audio is mono.